-The Levee Safety Program is composed of more than 14,000 miles of levees and includes: systems operated and maintained by the Corps; federally authorized systems locally operated and maintained and covered under the Corps’s Inspection of Completed Works program; and locally constructed, operated and maintained systems in the Corps’s Rehabilitation and Inspection program in accordance with Public Law 84-99.
+The Levee Safety Program is composed of more than 14,000 miles of levees and includes: systems operated and maintained by the Corps; federally authorized systems locally operated and maintained and covered under the Corps Inspection of Completed Works program; and locally constructed, operated and maintained systems in the Corps Rehabilitation and Inspection program in accordance with Public Law 84‒99.

-The Corps, in collaboration with the Federal Emergency Management Agency (FEMA), is developing a strategy for communication of our ongoing activities and identification of the benefits, risks, and flood risk management measures on levee systems in our portfolio.
-The Corps has completed screening level assessments to understand the risks associated with each levee system and are utilizing it to inform the communication effort.
-Risk communication activities were initiated for the state in fiscal year 2018 and will continue in fiscal year 2019.
+The Corps, in collaboration with the Federal Emergency Management Agency (FEMA), is developing a strategy for communication of our ongoing activities and identification of the benefits, risks and flood risk management measures on levee systems in our portfolio.
+The Corps has completed screening level assessments to understand the risks associated with each levee system, which will be utilized to inform the communication effort.
+Risk communication activities will be ongoing throughout fiscal year 2019.

 Ongoing activities in the state include:

 - The St. Paul District risk cadre conducted a risk assessment on the Winona levee system for National Flood Insurance Program recommendation purposes.
 Preliminary findings recommended accrediting the levee system.
 A final report will be completed in summer 2019.

 Levee Systems in St. Paul District Portfolio

 Federally authorized, locally operated and maintained: